RKNF404/Trivalent/patches/trivalent/ugc/README.md

 # Ungoogled Chromium Patches

-These are just some usability and UI patches from UGC.
+These are just some usability and UI patches from Ungoogled Chromium (UGC).
 No central functionality from UGC is used.